seekingcedar/DeepOPWR/README.md

 ```bash
 python3 run_model.py --input case.yaml
 ```

+Running the model will create an output file named 'core_output.txt' This file will echo the loading pattern used in the prediction and give its performance parameters.
+Be aware that running the code again will replace the old contents of the output file.

 When running the model, please do so through an interactive session on the hpc.